Kevin255091/Skyline-Problem/Readme.md

 # Solving the skyline problem

 My C code for solving the skyline problem using the max heap data structure.
+I also wrote two Python scripts to show the buildings and the skyline.

 ## Using the code

 ### Prerequisites

 You need to have gcc or other C compiler installed on your computer.
+You need to have Python and Python package "matplotlib" installed on your computer in order to run the Python scripts.

 ### Compiling the code